sdncoder/sdncoder.github.io/wiki/ipfm.md

 *  PIM - enables routing multicast between networks
 *  IGMP - protocol where the receiver (destination) signals the intent to join a source or leave a source

+Broadcast controller - communicates directly with the IP endpoint or gateway to 'trigger' IGMP join.